MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 #### Windows: Using Your Default ASP .NET Core Web Server to Encrypt Traffic

-1. On each machine hosting the web node, install the trusted, signed **API HTTPS certificate** with a private key in the certificate store.
+1. On each machine hosting the web node, open the certificate store:

+   1. Install the trusted, signed **API HTTPS certificate** with a private key in the certificate store.
-   > Make sure the name of the certificate matches the domain name of the web node URL.
+   1. Make sure the name of the certificate matches the domain name of the web node URL.
-   >
+   1. Set the private key permissions to `NETWORK SERVICE`.
+(On the Security tab, add the Network Service account with Read access.)
-   > Also, take note of the `Subject` name of the certificate as you'll need this info later.
+   1. Take note of the `Subject` name of the certificate as you'll need this info later.

 1. [Open the `appsettings.json` configuration file](admin-configuration-file.md) to configure the HTTPS port for the web node.